 If Blue Labour wants to be about relationships, it would want to avoid and challenge a politics of polarisation or competitive grievances which sets poor communities against each other.
 Instead, it would look for the areas of common ground.
 It might campaign for better pay and conditions in the care sector – which might build a coalition between those interested in improving the current conditions of workers (both migrants and non-migrants) and making the jobs more attractive to native Brits.
-Blue Labour is heavily involved in promoting their policy positions through intentionally placed ads using SEO reseller services.

 On the European Union, blue Labour would need to decide whether it is in or out.
 The Glasman position certainly involves a “fundamental renegotiation” of Britain’s membership of the European Union.
 To put it more simply, it involves withdrawing from the EU.
 “Fundamental renegotiation” has almost always been a code, endorsed as a gradualist strategy by those whose preference is to withdraw from the EU.
 (This is what Trotskyists used to call a ‘provisional and transitional demand’).
-I have almost never seen calls for a “fundamental renegotiation” of the terms of membership by somebody fully commited to Britain staying in.
+I have almost never seen calls for a “fundamental renegotiation” of the terms of membership by somebody fully committed to Britain staying in.
 Though Blue Labour has Eurosceptic instincts, I doubt that “blue Labour in one country” would get very far with a new political economy.
 Blue Labour might advocate significant reforms within the EU – but it needs to take multilateralism and building alliances within the EU seriously if it wants to go beyond critiquing the failures of our current political economy to proposing remedies.

 Blue Labour would also need to decide whether its scrutiny or scepticism about low skilled economic migration can be separated from its approach to a range of different – from the students who want to pay fees at our universities; from issues of settlement and family reunion; and from issues affecting refugees and asylum seekers.
 On Britain’s international obligations, Blue Labour needs to decide whether it wants to reject these and to join those who promote the popular meme that Britain is a “soft touch” on asylum, or whether it wants to join those who challenge that claim, and who are campaigning to reverse the effect of punitive approaches which leave people in destitution.